UTDNebula/website/docs/about/projects/utd-survival-guide.md

 contributions on [GitHub](https://github.com/UTDNebula/survival-guide) from more engineering-oriented folks.

-If have questions on this or other Project Nebula tools, [contact us](/contact)!
+If have questions on this or other Project Nebula tools, contact us at core-maintainers@utdnebula.com!